thoughtsunificator/instagram-dm-unsender/README.md

 # instagram-dm-unsender (idmu)

-> Project is under heavy refactoring (see GH-88), bear with us while everything gets bettered.
+> Project is under heavy refactoring (see PR 88), bear with us while everything gets bettered.

 Userscript that allows you to mass unsend all your DMs on Instagram.